Hlulani/bookstore-frontend/README.md

+This project was meant to read from xml file, due to limited knowledge and time constraits that I have struggled to find enough time because of so much workload this week and the past one I have opted for creating my own spring boot REST API and perfomed CRUD, while I understand that this is not exactly what's is required, I didn't want to delay further.

+I sincerely apologize for this and hope I will still stand a better chance for the interview

+# This project relies on the backend application to be running in parallel, please check the backend readme for instructions

 # This project had two tabs
 * Add book - this will give you an option to add book information and save
 * Book list - This has 3 options, Deleting a book, updating book and viewing book details

 # Angular8SpringbootBook